 The principle area of Robin’s research is the New Testament, in particular the revelatory, mystagogic or transformative character of some of its texts.
-Robin has also run two conferences with The Courtauld Institute of Art on round churches such as the Temple Church where he serves as Master of the Temple.
-He is discussing with publishers the papers of the second such conference, 2013.
-His long-term project on Islam and English Law, in collaboration with some of the lawyers based in the Temple, bore fruit in a book from CUP in 2013 and continues.
+Robin has also run two conferences with The Courtauld Institute of Art on round churches such as the Temple Church where he serves as Master of the Temple: the first bore fruit in The Temple Church, London, eds R. Griffith-Jones and D Park (Boydell, 2013); the second in Tomb & Temple: Re-imagining the Sacred Buildings of Jerusalem, eds R. Griffith-Jones and E. Fernie (Boydell, 2018)

 Robin lectures (with Professor Taylor and Dr Adams) on the New Testament and (with Professor Quash) on the iconography and theology of Western art.